DDorch/codium-devcontainer/README.md

   - Extension manifest: [package.json](package.json)

 ## License
-This project is intended for local development and testing.
-No explicit license is provided.
+This project is licensed under the WTFPL (Do What The Fuck You Want To Public License), Version 2.

+See [LICENSE](LICENSE) for the full text.